koamano/IAC-Sample/README.md

 Process:
-10 min to look at code
+10 min to look at code <br>
-Come back and ask any questions you have
+Come back and ask any questions you have <br>
-5 min to look at code and prepare answers
+5 min to look at code and prepare answers <br>